Skip to main content

 Drag Force

 The drag force is the resistance experienced by an object moving through a fluid, such as air.
-It is influenced by the object's speed, cross-sectional area, and shape, as well as the fluid's density.
-The drag force can be calculated using the formula F_d = 0.5 * C_d * A * ρ * v², where C_d is the drag coefficient, A is the cross-sectional area, ρ is the fluid density, and v is the velocity.
+It is influenced by the object's speed, cross-sectional area, and drag coefficient.
+The formula for drag force (F_d) is F_d = 0.5 * C_d * A * ρ * v², where C_d is the drag coefficient, A is the cross-sectional area, ρ is the fluid density, and v is the velocity.
+Understanding drag force is crucial for calculating the energy required to overcome it while cycling.

 Recommended video: